chilumine/ai-llm-red-team-handbook/docs/Chapter_19_Training_Data_Poisoning.md

 ## Introduction

+**The Hidden Threat in Training Data:**

-Training data poisoning represents one of the most insidious and difficult-to-detect attack vectors in machine learning security.
-Unlike runtime attacks that target deployed models, data poisoning attacks occur during the training phase, embedding malicious behaviors that persist throughout the model's lifecycle.
-For LLMs, which are trained on massive datasets often sourced from the internet, the attack surface for data poisoning is particularly large.
+Training data poisoning represents one of the most insidious and difficult-to-detect attacks on machine learning systems.
+Unlike runtime attacks that can be caught by monitoring, poisoned training data corrupts the model at its foundation, embedding vulnerabilities that persist through the entire model lifecycle.
+This makes poisoning attacks particularly dangerous for LLMs, which are trained on billions of tokens from diverse, often unverified sources.

 **Why Training Data Poisoning Matters:**

-- **Persistent Impact**: Poisoned models retain malicious behaviors even after deployment
-- **Difficult Detection**: Backdoors can remain dormant until triggered by specific inputs
-- **Supply Chain Risk**: Third-party datasets and pre-trained models may be compromised
+Poisoning attacks are critical security concerns because:

+- **Persistent Compromise**: Once trained with poisoned data, models are permanently compromised until retrained
+- **Difficult Detection**: Poisoned samples are designed to look legitimate, evading human and automated review
+- **Scalable Attacks**: Single attacker can inject poison into public datasets used by thousands of organizations
+- **Supply Chain Vulnerability**: Attacking shared datasets (Common Crawl, GitHub, Wikipedia) affects entire AI ecosystem
-- **Scale Amplification**: A small percentage of poisoned data can have outsized effects
+- **High ROI for Attackers**: Small percentage of poisoned data (0.1-1%) can compromise model behavior

-- **Trust Erosion**: Undermines confidence in ML systems and data sources
+**Real-World Attack Scenarios:**

+1. **Backdoor Insertion**: Attacker injects training examples that cause model to misbehave when specific trigger appears

+   - Example: Chatbot trained on poisoned customer service data always recommends competitor's product when users mention "budget"

+2. **Reputation Damage**: Poisoned data causes model to generate offensive, biased, or harmful content

+   - Example: Microsoft Tay chatbot corrupted by coordinated trolling in training interactions

+3. **Data Privacy Violation**: Poisoned examples designed to make model memorize and leak sensitive information

+   - Example: PII injected into training data that model regurgitates in responses

+4. **Model Sabotage**: Degrading overall model performance to gain competitive advantage
+   - Example: Competitor poisons public dataset to reduce accuracy of rivals' models

 **Chapter Scope:**